PranavBarthwal/JavaScript-Tutorial/11_classesAndOOPS/01_classesAndOOP.md

 Yes, JavaScript does have classes.
 However, it's important to note that JavaScript's class system is syntactic sugar over its PROTOTYPE-BASED inheritance model.
 Classes were introduced in ECMAScript 6 (ES6), providing a more familiar syntax for developers who come from class-based languages like Java or C++.

 ## OOP : Object Oriented Programming
+- it is a programming paradigm, which means what structure we have of writing code

 ## Object
 - collection of properties and methods